 Free walks, classes, and workshops about the natural and cultural history of the park are offered on Sundays and occasional Friday evenings.
 In addition educational birthday parties, science enrichment programs, field trips, and a summer day camp are offered for a fee.
 The site can be rented on Saturdays for special events like weddings and horses are boarded on site using self-serve capacities with a monthly lease.

 Quail Hollow Ranch County Park is open daily from dawn to dusk.
-The visitor center is open Saturday and Sunday from 8:30 a.m. to 5:00 p.m. and closed when the site is rented for a special event or when staff is out on trails or running errands.
+The visitor center is open Wednesday-Sunday from 9:00 a.m. to 4:00 p.m. and closed when the site is rented for a special event or when staff is out on trails or running errands.

 - Please remain on established trails.
 Sandy soils are easily eroded and sensitive species are easily trampled.